 This full-page newspaper ad – with the New York Giants endorsing R.J.
 Reynolds’ Camel cigarette brand – appeared in the New York Times and other papers in early October 1933.

-In the annals of tobacco advertising, the claims and endorsements being made in the 1933 newspaper ad at right for Camel cigarettes seem pretty audacious, especially by today’s standards.
-Indeed, the ad’s copy states that “21 of 23 Giants …smoke Camels.”
-In other words, an entire sports team – or very nearly that – was being used in this ad to endorse the Camel cigarette brand.
+In the annals of audacious tobacco advertising, the 1933 newspaper ad at right for Camel cigarettes ranks pretty close to the top.
+Indeed, the claims and endorsements made in this ad seem pretty outrageous by today’s standards — also stating that “21 of 23 Giants …smoke Camels.”
+In other words, an entire sports team – or very nearly that – was used in this ad to endorse the Camel cigarette brand.
 And this was no ordinary team, but rather, professional baseball’s Word Series champions that year, the victorious New York Giants.

-Tobacco advertising in the 1930s – and in fact from the 1920s through the 1950s – was in its heyday, with little restriction on the over-the-top claims then being made about tobacco’s safety or its human health effects.
+Tobacco advertising in the 1930s was in its heyday – and from the 1920s through the 1950s there was little restriction on the over-the-top claims being made about tobacco’s safety or its human health effects.
 This ad, in fact, suggested health benefits – i.e., “healthy nerves,” with several endorsing stars making similar statements.

 Baseball players and other sports figures had appeared in tobacco ads before, but in the 1930s their appearance in such ads became more common.
 It was also in the 1930s that tobacco companies began depicting medical doctors in ads, touting the safety of cigarettes.
 Still, to see an ad like the one shown here, invoking nearly an entire sports team to promote cigarette sales, and making health claims to boot, is pretty striking.
 Yet this was a much different era, and health-effects knowledge was not what it is today.